 The Harbour Master must approve any repairs involving burning or welding on a vessel or the adjacent quay, this applies to ship's crew or shore workers.
 Due to the danger of dust explosion, vessels working dry cargo in bulk will not be allowed to do hot work until loading or discharging is completed or suspended.
 Hot work must not take place adjacent to hazardous cargo or whilst bunkering is in progress.
+Permission to carry out Hot Work forms are available from ONS.
 Any application will have to be supported by a Risk Assessment and Permit to Work issued by the ship.